TheBeeMan/docker-custom-image/README.md

 # docker-image-ubuntu18.04
-Docker file for the latest ubuntu distribution 18.04 with ssh service.
+Docker file for the latest ubuntu distribution 18.04 with ssh service enabled.